ManlyMarco/KoikatuPlugins/README.md

 ## Plugins

 #### CharaEditTool
 Makes it easier to change hair colors when using accessories to create hair.
+[Video preview](https://gfycat.com/MiserlyViciousJaeger)
 To use this, save a color by selecting a color from an accessory and then press the hotkey (V by default).
 Then you can hold the hotkey to apply the saved color to every accessory color slot that has the same color as the selected color.